Jorge Gutiérrez (basketball): National team career

 In 2013, Gutiérrez made his debut for the Mexican national basketball team at the 2013 FIBA Americas Championship.
 He went on represent Mexico at the 2014 FIBA Basketball World Cup where he averaged 9.2 points per game.

+Coaching career

+On September 12, 2024, Gutiérrez was hired by the Long Island Nets of the NBA G League to be an assistant coach.

 Personal life

 The son of Fernando Gutiérrez and Bertha Cárdenas, he has two brothers, Fernando and Julián.
 He includes drawing among his hobbies and majored in interdisciplinary studies.